 Metallic characteristics decreases along the period when going from left to right.
 When consider sodium, magnesium and aluminium, sodium has the best metallic characteristic while aluminium is the lowest from those three.

 Aluminium has a strong metallic lattice than sodium.
 So melting and boiling points of aluminium is higher than sodium.
 Vanadium has the highest melting and boiling point in 3d electrons because it's metallic lattice is very strong.
-Vanadium can participate five electrons to the lattice while sodium and aluminium can participate one and three respectively.
+Vanadium can participate five electrons to the metallic lattice while sodium and aluminium can participate one and three respectively.

 s block elements are soft and have lesser melting and boiling points than d block metals.